GravityKit/GravityView/readme.txt

 * Fixed: When sorting recent entries disappeared from the view.
 * Fixed: Zero values not appearing in Edit Entry
 * Fixed: Re-calculate fields where calculation is enabled after entry is updated
+* Fixed: Warning message when Number fields not included in custom Edit Entry configurations

 __Developer Notes:__